IBT-FMI/ABI-expression-data_generator/README.md

 # Usage

-In order to create a new version of the ABI_geneexpression data package, simply navigate to the root directory of this repository and run:
+In order to create a new version of the ABI_expression data package, simply navigate to the root directory of this repository and run:

 ```
-python -v 0.5 abi_geneexpression.py
+python -v 0.5 abi_expression.py
 ```

 This will create archives with the newest files fetched from upstream and processed according to the instructions standardized in this package.